Let's Dance (German TV series) season 14

 The fourteenth season of Let's Dance started on February 26, 2021 with the launch show on RTL, with the first regular show starting on March 5, 2021.
 Daniel Hartwich and Victoria Swarovski returned as hosts.
-Joachim Llambi, Motsi Mabuse and Jorge Gonzalez returned as judges.
+Joachim Llambi, Motsi Mabuse and Jorge González returned as judges.

 Like in the previous season during the launch show the 14 celebrities found out which professional dancer they will dance with for the next few weeks.

 Dancing Stars 2021 were Rúrik Gíslason & Renata Lusin.

 Couples

 On January 16, 2021, RTL announced the 14 celebrities which will participate this season.
 Once again after Kerstin Ott in Season 12 a same-sex couple will participate with former Prince Charming Nicolas Puschmann.
 On February 11, 2021 the professional dancers of the season were announced.

 After winning the Profi-Challenge in 2020 either Christina Luft or Christian Polanc will have the chance to choose their partner.